 As indicated earlier, in general we are inclined to put code directed at facilitating the use of HDF5 in the parallel case in a new high level library.
 However, there are cases where additions to the main HDF5 library seem to be a better solution.

-H5Pset/get_par_access() and Augmentation of H5Gopen2()
+H5Pset/get_par_access() and Augmentation of H5Gopen2(), H5Dopen2(), etc.

-It is frequently necessary for all processes that have a HDF5 file open have to open the same group at the same time.
-This incurs a great deal of file system overhead, as each process must read the metadata needed to open the group.
+It is frequently necessary for all processes that have a HDF5 file open have to open the same object at the same time.
+This incurs a great deal of file system overhead, as each process must read the metadata needed to open the object.
 This overhead could be avoided if a single process did the necessary reads, and then broadcast the required metadata to all other processes in the file communicator.

-While we could define a new call in the HPC high level library (i.e. H5HPCgroup_open_all()), it is simpler to define a new attribute in the group access property list (gapl) to control this option.
+While we could define a new call in the HPC high level library (i.e. H5HPCgroup_open_all()), it is simpler to define a new attribute in the object access property lists (gapl, dapl, etc.) to control this option.
 Hence we offer the following new type definition and API calls for the HDF5 library:

-enum H5G_parallel_open_mode_t {
+enum H5_parallel_acc_mode_t {